pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 <img src="stencil_step2.jpg" alt="Stencil Step 2" width="760" height="507">
 </figure>

 Once you have done that you need to choose a punch card raster for your focal length.
 I use a 16mm wide angle lens on a full frame body, so I choose a raster with a lot of holes:

 <figure>
 <img src="stencil_step3.jpg" alt="Stencil Step 3" width="760" height="507">
 </figure>

-**Untested idea**: Use two (or three) zick zack (or zig zag) lines instead of holes.
+**Untested**: For a 85mm lens I think you just need holes created with a needle around the middile.
+I haven't tested this yet as I don't have the lens yet.

 ### Stencil for compact cameras